redpanda-data/connect/README.md

 ### Metrics

 Benthos [exposes lots of metrics][metrics] either to Statsd, Prometheus or for debugging purposes an HTTP endpoint that returns a JSON formatted object.
-The target can be specified [via config][metrics-config].

 ### Tracing